 Challenge the Process: Don’t continue doing something just because “We’ve always done it that way.”
 Situations change, and sometimes a policy or procedure never worked well in the first place.
 Think outside the box.

 Enable Others to Act: Truly empower people to act on their own within their level of authority.
-The famed Ritz-Carlton hotel empowers every employee at all levels to spend up to $1000 on behalf of a guest (who is informed reimbursement will be required for whatever request they make).
+The famed Ritz-Carlton hotel empowers every employee at all levels to spend up to $1000 on behalf of a guest (who is informed that reimbursement will be required for whatever request they make).
+Not clear.
+What is being said here?

 Encourage the Heart: A positive attitude is infectious.
 If the leader appears passionate or excited about the vision, others will catch the enthusiasm as well.